Dootsiie/3D-Lapse-Pipeline/README.md

 https://github.com/cicwi/flexCALC

 After downloading the 3D time-lapse pipeline folder, the folders flexData, flexTomo and flexCalc inside the similarly named repositories (which contain the scripts) should be moved into the downloaded 3D time-lapse folder.
 Besides this, FFMPEG and 3D Slicer visualization software should be downloaded.
-For the pipeline to work correctly, 3D Slicer should be installed into the 3D time-lapse folder.
+For the pipeline to work correctly, 3D Slicer should be installed into the 3D Lapse folder.
 Download links are found below:

 FFMPEG:
 http://ffmpeg.org/download.html